chinedu2301/DATA607-Data-Acquisition-and-Management/README.md

 # DATA607-Data-Acquisition-and-Management
-This contains all deliverables (homework and projects) for CUNY MSDS(Data Science) DATA607- Data Acquisition and Management.
+This contains all deliverables (homework and projects) for CUNY MS in Data Science DATA607- Data Acquisition and Management.